-Gaines Street, Suite 1414, Tallahassee, FL 32399-0400.
-Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
-If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
-All complaints reviewed by the commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
-This can be accomplished by filing the ACCSC Complaint Form.
-The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
-Please direct all inquiries to:

-Accrediting Commission of Career Schools & Colleges

-2101 Wilson Boulevard, Suite 302

-Arlington, VA 22201
+Gaines Street, Suite 1414, Tallahassee, FL 32399-0400.Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
+In the event that a student does not feel that the school has adequately addressed a complaint, the student may consider contacting the Accrediting Commission.
+All complaints reviewed by the commission must be in writing and should grant permission for the commission to forward a copy of the complaint to the school for a response.
+This can be done by filing the ACCSC Complaint form.
+The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the commission.
+All inquiries should be directed to: Accrediting Commission of Career Schools & Colleges 2101 Wilson Boulevard, Suite 302 Arlington, VA 22201 (703) 247-4212 www.accsc.org

-(703) 247-4212

-www.accsc.org | complaints@accsc.org